kyungjae-lee/engineers-notebook/operating-systems/the-process.md

   * **User Mode**

     A process is executing normally.
+A program running in user mode does not have the direct access to the memory, hardware, and such other resources.
+Therefore, even if a program running in user mode crashes, the entire system does not crash.
+It is a safe mode, and most of the programs execute in user mode.

-  * **Kernel Mode**
+  * **Kernel Mode (Privileged Mode)**

     A process is executing some instructions via the OS that are privileged.
 Often, when a process calls an OS utility, it enters kernel mode to execute the instructions, and returns to user mode when the operation exists.

+    A program running in kernel mode has the direct access to the memory, hardware, and such other resources.
+Therefore, if a program running in kernel mode crashes, it is likely that the entire system will crash and come to a halt.
+(Big problem!)

 * The current mode is stored in the PDB.